What is a low deposit premium (LDP)?

 Getting your foot in the door when it comes to property is tricky.
 For many first-home owners, getting enough cash together to fund the deposit is often one of the toughest parts of the home-buying process.
 And while you can often get away with a deposit that’s less than 20% of the purchase price, banks and lenders will often charge a fee to help them offset the risk of lending money to you.

-Breaking down a Low Deposit Premium
+Breaking down a low deposit premium

 A Low Deposit Premium, or LDP for short, is a one-off, non-refundable, non-transferrable bank fee that some lenders add to home loans with low deposits.
 Low deposit loans are generally higher risk for banks and lenders, so an LDP is designed to protect your bank against any loss they may incur if you’re no longer able to service your loan.